amethyst/specs/book/src/08_parallel_join.md

 systems that actually can be executed in parallel, then the full power of CPU cores cannot be fully utilized.

-To fix this inefficiency and to parallelize the joining, the `join` method call can be exchanged for `par_join`:
+To fix this potential inefficiency and to parallelize the joining, the `join` method call can be exchanged for `par_join`:

 ```rust,ignore